vdo/keebgrab/README.md

 ## Non features

 * Mouse movements and buttons are not logged.
-* Wayland is not supported.
-While not completely immune to keyloggers, it offers much better window event isolation.
+* [Wayland](https://en.wikipedia.org/wiki/Wayland_(protocol)) is not supported.
+While not completely immune to keyloggers, it offers much better event isolation.

 ## License